firedrakeproject/Irksome/demos/bounded_heat/demo_bounded_heat.py.rst

     F_c = (inner(Dt(u_c), v_c) * dx + inner(grad(u_c), grad(v_c)) * dx - inner(rhs, v_c) * dx)

 We use exact boundary conditions in both cases.
-Internally, Firedrake creates its own version of the boundary conditions by either interpolating or projecting the expressions for the boundary conditions onto the finite element space (projecting in this case because the Bernstein basis is used).
-To ensure that this projection satisfies the bounds constraints, we will pass the bounds to the :class:`TimeStepper` below. ::
+When :math:`g` is the trace of a function defined over the whole domain, Firedrake creates its own version of the boundary condition by either interpolating or projecting that function onto the finite element space and computing the trace of the result.
+To ensure the internal boundary condition satisfies the bounds constraints, we will pass the bounds to the :class:`TimeStepper` below. ::

     bc = DirichletBC(V, uexact, "on_boundary")